tchitchek-lab/SPADEVizR/README.md

 <img src="README/StreamgraphViewer_absolute-1.png" style="display: block; margin: auto;" />

 *Streamgraph showing absolute abundances for a set of specific clusters across all the samples.
-Samples are ordered in a way that each triplet of samples corresponds to an individuals at baseline, 8 days after the post boost vaccination and 28 days after the post boost vaccination.*
+Samples are ordered in a way that each triplet of samples corresponds to individuals at baseline, 8 days after the post boost vaccination and 28 days after the post boost vaccination.*

 ```r